This content was updated for accuracy and relevance on July 12th, 2022

 - De-crumb your suitcase – You’ll want to get rid of crumbs or big pieces of debris.
 You could do this by vacuuming the inside of your suitcase or, if you’re outside, by just turning your suitcase upside down and giving it a good shake.
 You’d be surprised how many snack crumbs and gum wrappers you can find living in the crevices of your suitcase.

 - Wash the interior – All kinds of things touch the interior of your suitcase—maybe your hiking shoes or your favorite book that goes with you everywhere (and has touched more surfaces than you can count).
-So, give the inside a good wash with a wet washcloth, mild soap, and water (nothing too crazy, you still want to preserve the fabric).
+So, give the inside a good wash with a wet washcloth (better than a paper towel), mild soap, and clean water (nothing too crazy, you still want to preserve the fabric).
 Of course the next step is to disinfect.
-This can be done with a disinfectant wipe.
+This can be done with disinfectant wipes.

 Use Packing Cubes